carbon-language/carbon-lang/docs/design/generics/details.md

 versus `Meters`.
 We should have some way of restricting the casts between a type and an adapter to address this use case.

-### Example: Defining an impl for use by other types
+### Application: Defining an impl for use by other types

 Let's say we want to provide a possible implementation of an interface for use by types for which that implementation would be appropriate.
 We can do that by